 What is a VPN?

 These anonymous, secure connections to the internet help keep users’ sessions safe from hacking by routing traffic through a server in a remote site.
-This masks the location, IP address and online activity of the user.
+This can conceal the location, IP address and online activity of the user.
 In addition, data is usually encrypted so if any information is breached, the culprit won’t be able to read it.
 It is worth noting that although the market is flooded with providers offering free VPN services, these options are often unreliable and slow.
 This is definitely an instance in which it is worth spending a little money.
-What you end up with will most likely be a better performing product.
+What you end up with will most likely be a better performing product, and an easier configuration.

 How does a VPN work?